 Because of its importance as a design element, you will want to repair your existing historic roof, especially if it has a decorative pattern or if the roof is visible from the street.
+Historic slate roofs have substantial longevity and often require only periodic minor repair to remain functional for decades.
 Many times slates and other materials are in good condition but slip out of place when nails become rusted.
 Use copper nails when repairing your slate roof.

-When replacing a slate roof, choose a new asphalt shingle or something similar, in slate-gray.
+If a replacement of a slate roof is appropriate, choose a new asphalt shingle or something similar, in slate-gray.
 Original roof materials and design including color and texture should be maintained and repaired.
 Place the color sample next to the building or even on the roof.
 Better yet, try to find an existing roof in that color so you can see the color on an entire roof.
 A small roofing sample can be misleading.